Birdwatching

 Birdwatching, or birding, is the observing of birds, either as a recreational activity or as a form of citizen science.
-A birdwatcher may observe by using their naked eye, by using a visual enhancement device like binoculars or a telescope, by listening for bird sounds, or by watching public webcams.
+A birdwatcher may observe by using their naked eye, by using a visual enhancement device such as binoculars or a telescope, by listening for bird sounds, watching public webcams, or by viewing smart bird feeder cameras.

 Most birdwatchers pursue this activity for recreational or social reasons, unlike ornithologists, who engage in the study of birds using formal scientific methods.

 Birding, birdwatching, and twitching

-The first recorded use of the term birdwatcher was in 1901 by Edmund Selous; bird was introduced as a verb in 1918.
+The first recorded use of the term birdwatcher was in 1712 by William Oldsworth.
 The term birding was also used for the practice of fowling or hunting with firearms as in Shakespeare's The Merry Wives of Windsor (1602): "She laments sir... her husband goes this morning a-birding."
 The terms birding and birdwatching are today used by some interchangeably, although some participants prefer birding, partly because it includes the auditory aspects of enjoying birds.

 In North America, many birders differentiate themselves from birdwatchers, and the term birder is unfamiliar to most lay people.
 At the most basic level, the distinction is perceived as one of dedication or intensity, though this is a subjective differentiation.
 Generally, self-described birders perceive themselves to be more versed in minutiae such as identification (aural and visual), molt, distribution, migration timing, and habitat usage.
 Whereas these dedicated birders may often travel specifically in search of birds, birdwatchers have been described by some enthusiasts as having a more limited scope, perhaps not venturing far from their own yards or local parks to view birds.
 Indeed, in 1969 a Birding Glossary appeared in Birding magazine which gave the following definitions:

 Twitching is a British term used to mean "the pursuit of a previously located rare bird."
 In North America, it is more often called chasing.
 The term twitcher, sometimes misapplied as a synonym for birder, is reserved for those who travel long distances to see a rare bird that would then be ticked, or counted on a list.
 The term originated in the 1950s, when it was used to describe the nervous behaviour of Howard Medhurst, a British birdwatcher.
 Earlier terms for those who chased rarities were pot-hunter, tally-hunter, or tick-hunter.
 The main goal of twitching is often to accumulate species on one's lists.
 Some birders engage in competition to accumulate the longest species list.
 The act of the pursuit itself is referred to as a twitch or a chase.
 A rare bird that stays long enough for people to see it is twitchable or chaseable.